tim13246879/Make-24-Game/README.md

 - AAU, I want to be able to delete games from my game history, and move one game from the history of one mode to the other.
 This will be helpful if I selected the wrong mode to play in and don't want the game histories of two modes to be mixed up.
 - AAU, I also want to play recreationally.
 I want my history in this mode to be separate from my competitive practice mode.

+## Other information about the project

+- This project, especially the ui package, is significantly inspired by the AccountNotRobust program.
+- The two classes ThreeNumbers and TwoNumbers and their tests are used to realize an unessential user story.
+  They play no part in phase 1.